artsy/artsy.github.io/_posts/2016-11-24-bringing-artsy-to-amazon-echo-alexa.markdown

 if (value == 'artsy') {
   return res.say("Artsy’s mission is to make all the world’s art accessible to anyone with an Internet connection.");
 } else if (!value) {
+  return res
-  return res.say("Sorry, I didn't get that artist name.");
+    .say("Sorry, I didn't get that artist name.")
+    // don't close the session, wait for user input again (an artist name) .shouldEndSession(false, "Ask me about an artist.
+Say help if you need help or exit any time to exit.");
 } else {
-  // lookup the artist in the Artsy API, read their bio }
+  // asynchronously lookup the artist in the Artsy API, read their bio
+  // tell alexa-app that we're performing an asynchronous operation by returning false return false;
+}
 ```